Minuscule 130: Description

+This particular copy is of noteworthy interest due to its presentation of both Latin and Greek texts in parallel columns.
+The Greek text is positioned in the right column.
+The content is divided based on the κεφαλαια (chapters), with chapter numbers provided in the margin and recorded in Latin..

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Kx.
 Aland did not place it to any Category.
 According to the Claremont Profile Method in Luke 1 and Luke 20 it belongs to the textual family Kx.
 In Luke 10 no profile was made.

 In Luke 2:38, in the Latin text, it has the reading "Israel" for "Jerusalem".

 History

 The scribe was a Latin.
 The Greek text is often adapted to the Latin one.

 The manuscript was examined by Birch about 1782.
 C. R. Gregory saw it in 1886.

 It is currently housed at the Vatican Library (Vat. gr.
 359), at Rome.